 - Item 4: Completed by the FRC.

 - Item 5: Provide the complete address of the transferring office.
 If records come from one office, but the SF 135 should be sent to a different office, please include BOTH addresses.
-Specify where the approved SF 135 should be sent, and where the final SF 135 should be sent.
+Specify where the approved SF 135 should be sent, and where the final SF 135 should be sent (receipt copy).

 - Item 6(d): For transfer and billing purposes, a standard-size box equals one cubic foot.
 Enter the total number of boxes included in this transfer.
-If the records do not fit in a standard records center box, leave this column blank, add the dimensions of the container to item 6(f), and contact the FRC staff to verify acceptance.
+If the records do not fit in a standard records center box, leave this column blank, add the dimensions of the container to item 6(f), and contact the FRC General Transfer address to verify acceptance.

 - Item 6(e): Enter the inclusive range of numbers (e.g., 1-30).

-- Item 6(f): Describe the records in sufficient detail to allow FRC personnel to verify compliance with your records schedule.
-You may wish to use the series description provided in your Records Control Schedule or the General Records Schedule.
-A complete series description includes the series title and inclusive dates (start and end) of the records.
+- Item 6(f): Describe the records in sufficient detail to allow FRC staff to verify compliance with the records schedule.
+The series description can be found in the Records Control Schedule or the General Records Schedule.
+A complete series description includes the series title and inclusive start and end dates of the records.

 - Include the organizational component that created the records if the component is other than that described in item 5.

 - Indicate in this section if the series of records is subject to the Privacy Act.
 Since SF 135s are public records, information included on SF 135s (including folder title lists) should not contain National Security Classified information or information restricted by exemption B6, the Freedom of Information Act.